RascalSoftware/RAT-Docs/README.md

     >>cd /home/myFedID/RAT-doc
     >>ln -s /home/myFedID/RAT  API

 You also need [Python RAT API](https://github.com/RascalSoftware/python-RAT) to be build and available in your local RAT `conda` session.
-This will add modules necessary for generate python documentation to the python modules search path.
+Build process will add modules necessary for generate python documentation to the python modules search path.
 Look [there](https://github.com/RascalSoftware/python-RAT/blob/main/README.md) on more information how to build python API.

 To build the HTML docs, type the following into a terminal with access to the Python executable: